-Elkonin boxes are a very useful tool when teaching children about phonological and phonemic awareness.
+Elkonin boxes are a very useful tool when it comes to preschool literacy activities in which we teach children about phonological and phonemic awareness.
 On top of that, they’re a great way to help early writers as they delve into writing beginning words.
 Today I want to share a way to make Elkonin boxes even more tactile for the kiddos.

 This post is sponsored by KORXX, a brand I adore working with.
 As always, my opinions, ideas, and excitement are all my own.
-Affiliate links are included.
+I may get commissions for purchases made through links in this post.

 What exactly are Elkonin boxes?